gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 - A tag representing builds run on CI, together with a set of tags, links and custom values specific to the CI server running the build.
 - For `git` repositories, information on the commit id, branch name, status, and whether the checkout is dirty or not.

+Out of the box, this plugin also allows users to override various Gradle Enterprise, build scan, and build caching settings via system properties.

 ### Applying the published plugin

 The Common Custom User Data Gradle Plugin is available in the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.gradle.common-custom-user-data-gradle-plugin).
 This plugin